 As a natural health advocates and a family striving to removes toxins and chemicals everywhere around us, we look for ways to replace all those unhealthy products with natural or home-made ones (not to mention it saves money too!)

 - Grow in a garden to repel pests

 - Plant near other plants for companion planting

-- Grow in flower beds to attract bees
+- Start thyme in flower beds to attract bees

 - Fresh or dried thyme in chicken nesting boxes